 As humans, we often don't have the option to put our busy lives on hold for a cold.
 On the other hand, you need to make sure your dog gets plenty of fluids and rest in order to facilitate a speedy recovery.

-A couple purchased a 6.5-week old chocolate lab from an established breeder.
+A couple purchased a 6.5-week old Chocolate Labrador from an established breeder.
 At 8 weeks of age, the dog began to cough incessantly.
 The vet recommended giving the dog 2 teaspoons of Robitussin DM at bedtime.
-The dog seems to be well on the way to recovery without any further need for medication.
+The dog was soon on the way to recovery without any further need for medication.